Moh3enKhorrami/Mini_Project_GoLang/CinemaHub/README.md

 - Update the project name, database connection string (`dsn`), GitHub link, and contact email with your details.
 - Upload the file to your GitHub repository to serve as the project's documentation.

-This README provides a comprehensive overview of CinemaHub, guiding users through installation, setup, usage, and contribution steps.
+This README now includes instructions for setting up and accessing Swagger documentation, providing a complete overview for users to install, run, and contribute to the CinemaHub project.